 We have a great set of assignments planned to give you practice with the material presented in lecture and section.
 Programming is a skill best learned by doing, and these assignments form an integral part of your experience in this course.
 These projects will be fun, challenging, illuminating, and rewarding.
 Your sincere efforts on the assignments will help you develop powerful skills and a deeper understanding of computational problem-solving.

 Common questions about assignments

 What programming environment and tools are used?

 Programs are written in the C++ language, and we use the Qt Creator IDE for editing, compiling, and debugging.
 Please visit the Qt Installation Guide for install instructions.

 What is the assignment schedule?

-We have 7 assignments planned, about one each week, with a little breather during mid-quarter and end-quarter.
+We have 7 assignments planned, about one each week, with a slightly longer break during the mid-quarter diagnostic.
 See the course schedule for our tentative plans.